-Students who take an AP course may choose to pay for and take the AP test at the conclusion of the course.
+Students who take an AP course may choose to take the AP test at the conclusion of the course.
 Any student may take an AP test, even if he or she is not enrolled in an AP course.
 Reduced fees are available to students who meet College Board's financial need guidelines.
 Please see your school counselor.